jamtur01/puppet-pagerduty/README.md

 Installation & Usage
 -------------------

-1. Install the `redphone` and `json` gems on your Puppet master

-        $ sudo gem install redphone json

-2. Install puppet-pagerduty as a module in your Puppet master's module path.
+1. Install puppet-pagerduty as a module in your Puppet master's module path.

-3. Update the `pagerduty_api` variable in the `pagerduty.yaml` file
-    with the PagerDuty API key for your Puppet service and copy the file to `/etc/puppet/`.
-You will need to create a Puppet specific service that uses the Generic API in PagerDuty.
-An example file is included.
+1. You will need to create a Puppet specific service that uses the Generic API in PagerDuty.

+1. Add the class to the puppet master node:

+       class { 'pagerduty':
+         pagerduty_puppet_api => 'YOUR PAGERDUTY API HERE',
+       }

-4. Enable pluginsync and reports on your master and clients in `puppet.conf`
+1. Enable pluginsync and reports on your master and clients in `puppet.conf`

+   You can do it manually:

        [master]
        report = true
        reports = pagerduty
        pluginsync = true
        [agent]
        report = true
        pluginsync = true

+   Or use the class:

+       class { 'pagerduty':
+         pagerduty_puppet_api        => 'YOUR PAGERDUTY API HERE',
+         pagerduty_puppet_reports    => 'store,http,pagerduty',
+         pagerduty_puppet_pluginsync => 'true',
+       }

-5. Run the Puppet client and sync the report as a plugin
+1. Run the Puppet client and sync the report as a plugin

 Author
 ------